 Wider skills in using spreadsheets and databases, e-safety and the impact of technology on society ensure pupils as digital natives, are aware of the wider implications of information technology.

-Girls will embark upon the GCSE course with a firm understanding of the potential of Computer Science to make a real difference to future careers and to the world in which we live.
+Pupils will embark upon the GCSE course with a firm understanding of the potential of Computer Science to make a real difference to future careers and to the world in which we live.

 Challenge & Extension: Pupils enjoy a wide array of enrichment activities including a lunchtime Computer Programming Club, which allows the pupils to collaborate on projects.
 External competitions provide the opportunity to complete computing challenges and present their ideas and solutions to a critical audience.